 Note: Because S3 is a global service on the AWS Cloud, your bucket name must be unique and must not already be taken.
 It must not also contain a special character like an underscore (_).

-Remember to uncheck “Block all public access ” and mark the checkbox below to acknowledge your consent to grant access to the S3 bucket.
-Unchecking the
+Remember to uncheck “Block all public access ” and mark the checkbox below to acknowledge your consent to grant public access to the S3 bucket.

 "Block all public access" is the first step to granting public access to the S3 bucket.